 ‘Oh, but dear – speaking of Nalgene bottles, I don’t like using plastic because they have BPA.
 Dr. Oz says that causes cancer and birth defects.
 I threw away all of your lunch containers.
 Baby, we’re switching to Pyrex!’

 Silence from me.
 I was busy examining the Nutella packaging.
 How do they make it look so creamy in the picture?
 Didn’t Kobe Bryant used to endorse this thing?

 ‘And by the way – I’ve been reading Alicia Silverstone’s new book, The Kind Diet.
 She says that the majority of our diet should consist of leafy greens and sea vegetables.
 Would you like a kale-miso-arame smoothie?’
 She wiped green juice from the side of her mouth.

-My mother has been on a health food kick since I was born.
+My mother has been on a health food kick since I was born and she had her hemorrhoids treatment.
 Maybe on more of a fad diet kick.
 At one point in time during the early 90s, she only ate carbs because the evening news said that there were harmful pesticides on vegetables, and our home became a haven for whole grain Amaranth crackers and sprouted wheat bread.
 When the Atkins craze hit, we subsisted on a diet of hard boiled eggs and not much else.
 Now, under the influence of Dr. Oz and now reputable dietitian Alicia Silverstone, the Wong household has gone all organic, all the time.
 Free range, wild, air chilled – you want it, our freezer has it.